WordPress/book/Content/Part 6/42-community-summit.md

 ## 42. The Community Summit

 2012 saw the first en-masse get-together of the WordPress community.
-Up until then, contributors got together at WordCamps, and the core team had smaller, focused meetups, but there had never been a large community event focused on issues that face WordPress software development and the wider WordPress community.
+Up until then, contributors got together at WordCamps, and the Core team had smaller, focused meetups, but there had never been a large community event focused on issues that face WordPress software development and the wider WordPress community.
 The event was invitation only.
 Community members could nominate themselves and others to receive an invite to the event and this list was reviewed by a team of 18 people who voted on who would be invited.
 The attendees came from across the WordPress community, including active contributors, bloggers, plugin and theme developers, and business owners.
 They came together for a few days on Tybee Island, Georgia, to talk about WordPress.

 The main event, held at Tybee wedding chapel, was a one-day unconference, with a few informal days scheduled for afterwards for working on projects.
 In the morning attendees pitched their suggestions for discussions, discussion groups were formed around tables, and twice during the day the individual groups fed back their proposals for taking action.